Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Introduction

 \section{Introduction}

-Deep generative models are drawing significant attention in academia and industry due to the large demand for applications.
-Among them, diffusion models is a kind of architecture inspired by the diffusion process in non-equilibrium thermodynamics~\cite{sohl2015deep}.
-Recent studies~\cite{ho2020denoising,nichol2021improved,dhariwal2021diffusion} have shown that diffusion models can generate samples with higher quality and diversity compared to classic architectures like Generative Adversarial Network (GAN)~\cite{brock2018large,goodfellow2020generative} and Variational Auto-Encoder (VAE)~\cite{kingma2013auto,van2017neural}.
-Large well-trained diffusion models, such as Stable Diffusion~\cite{rombach2022high}, are becoming foundations of various downstream services.
-The widespread use of diffusion models has intensified the imperative to protect their Intellectual Property (IP).
-Firstly, these models represent valuable digital assets for developers who invest significant time and financial resources in obtaining high-performance models~\cite{ramesh2021zero}.
-Secondly, the unauthorized dissemination of well-trained diffusion models can give rise to ethical concerns, such as the potential model misuse for generating disinformation.
+Deep generative models are drawing significant attention in both academia and industry, driven by the growing demand for diverse applications.
+Among them, diffusion models~\cite{sohl2015deep}, inspired by the diffusion process in non-equilibrium thermodynamics, have emerged as a notable architecture.
+Recent studies have shown that diffusion models have outperformed other architectures such as the Generative Adversarial Network (GAN)~\cite{brock2018large,goodfellow2020generative} and Variational Auto-Encoder (VAE)~\cite{kingma2013auto,van2017neural} in terms of sampling quality and diversity~\cite{ho2020denoising,nichol2021improved,dhariwal2021diffusion}.
+As various downstream services begin to incorporate well-trained large diffusion models like Stable Diffusion~\cite{rombach2022high} into their essential frameworks, the imperative to protect their Intellectual Property (IP) has intensified.
+Firstly, these models represent valuable digital assets for developers, who invest significant time and financial resources in obtaining high-performance models~\cite{ramesh2021zero}.
+Furthermore, the unauthorized dissemination of well-trained diffusion models can give rise to ethical concerns, such as the potential model misuse for generating disinformation.